tosin2013/kubevirt-gitops/README.md

 and should be changed for the local environment.
-Alternatively, the ISO may be manually uploaded to the kubevirt-gitops namespace as a DV, and the install-iso.yaml entry removed from [kustomization.yaml](win2k19/kustomization.yaml).
+Alternatively, the ISO may be manually uploaded to the kubevirt-gitops namespace as a DV, and the install-iso.yaml entry removed from
+See [httpd-server docs](httpd-server/README.md) for more information. on how to configure the httpd-server.
+For the win2k19.iso to be available for the VM.

+[kustomization.yaml](win2k19/kustomization.yaml).

 Installation scripts can be found in [config](win2k19/config), including a job